-Governor Hogan announces expanded incentives for state employees to serve as election judges - NewsBreak
+Governor Hogan Announces Expanded Incentives For State Employees to Serve as Election Judges - NewsBreak

-Governor Hogan announces expanded incentives for state employees to serve as election judges
+Governor Hogan Announces Expanded Incentives For State Employees to Serve as Election Judges

-ANNAPOLIS, MD—Governor Larry Hogan this week announced that the state is expanding its leave incentives for state employees to serve as local election judges for the upcoming July 19 primary election and the November 8 general election.
+ANNAPOLIS, MD— Governor Larry Hogan today announced that the state is expanding its leave incentives for state employees to serve as local election judges for the upcoming July 19 primary election and the November 8 general election.

 - Primary Election.
 State employees who serve as an election judge on Primary Election Day (July 19)—which is not a state holiday—or any day of early voting will receive 16 hours of administrative leave for each day of service.
 For the first time, state contractual employees will also be eligible for this leave.